 Fast forward to today, I personally create a zero based budget every month.
 This has helped my family go from living pay check to pay check to nearly debt free in about a year.
 It sounds crazy to type that!
 It has also helped my relationship with my husband because we no longer fight about money.

 *This post contains affiliate links.
 This means that I may receive a small commission, (at no additional cost to you!) if you purchase something through the links provided.
 I will only link items that I use and love and under no circumstance would I ever recommend a product I did not use and trust!
-You can find my disclosure policy here
+You can find my disclosure policy here.

 Table of Content:

-1. What is a monthly budget?
+1. What is a monthly budget?1.1.
+What is a zero based budget?

 1.2.
 What is the purpose of a budget?